Summary of Employee Benefits

 Fringe benefits for faculty and staff employed in budgeted positions of .5 FTE or more.

 Group Health Insurance - Coverage provided by Blue Cross and Blue Shield of Kansas, Coventry/PHS, or UnitedHealthcare insurance companies.
 Coverage is effective the first of the month following 30 days of employment.
 Health plan includes prescription drug plan.
 Dental and vision plans are also available.
 Premium discount for employees who participate in the HealthQuest Health and Wellness Program.
 The following describes the health plans available to FHSU employees.

 Blue Cross and Blue Shield of Kansas - a self insured Preferred Provider Organization (PPO) plan administered by Blue Cross Blue Shield of Kansas, Inc. In-network services provided in Kansas by Blue Choice providers and nationwide by BlueCard providers.
 See summary comparison of medical plans below.

 Qualified High Deductible Plans - Preferred Provider Organization (PPO) plans offered through multiple companies.
 Meets Federal requirements to establish a Health Savings Account (HSA).
 See summary comparison of medical plans below.

-KPERS--Kansas Public Employees Retirement System - Classified staff retirement program.
+KPERS--Kansas Public Employees Retirement System - University Support Staff retirement program.
 The plan is a 401(a) defined benefit plan that pays benefits based upon a formula.
 New employee contributes 6.0%, University contribution changes each year.